Wildfire Fuels Management & Mitigation Program

 Even with these measures in place, prescribed burns still release significant amounts of particulate matter and other pollutants.
 However, research shows that emissions from prescribed burns are much lower than those from wildfires (Figure 5).
 Unfortunately, smoke from wildland fires—whether from wildfires, cultural burns, or prescribed burns—is a constant presence, and there is always some level of smoke in the air throughout the year.
 The goal for land managers is to treat as much accumulated fuel as possible, ensuring that smoke is emitted under controlled conditions rather than from uncontrolled wildfires.

 Figure 5.
-Click the image to expand.
+Chart below.
 Comparison of daily particulate matter (PM 2.5) emissions from wildfires and prescribed burns in North Carolina, USA.
 North Carolina serves as a useful case for this analysis due to the high frequency of prescribed burns.
 Although emissions from prescribed burns are low (<0.4 µg/m³) during the burn season (February to June), wildfires, which occur later in the year, result in daily emissions greater than 2.4 µg/m³ (Afrin et al. 2020).

 Information provided by Robert Gray, AFE Certified Wildland Fire Ecologist